Here are the people at the of our operation

 Shh, don't tell but Elise, in fact, does know where her husband hides the Oreos.
 And may have tapped into the reserve once or twice.

 Elise thinks it would be awesome to sing (well) in front of a huge audience.
-But she will keep her musical "talents" reserved for her car, and the ear of her cockapoo, Chance, who is the Canine in Chief of Girls Helping Girls.
+But she will keep her musical "talents" reserved for her car, and the ear of her cockapoo, Chance, who is the Chief Canine Officer of Girls Helping Girls.
 Period.

 Rick thinks it's a secret that he plays video games on his xBox in the middle of the night.
 (Umm, it's not.)